 Message.
 She was sure there was something important hidden there.
 Perhaps a clue to the treasure.
 She searched the bowl of flowers, the cobwebs in the corners, the lattice- and the lace… Somehow she totally missed it.
 Zentangle drawn on Strathmore Vellum Bristol using a black, Micron pen.
 Shading done with graphite pencil.
 Tangles: Afterglow Chartz Cubine Eke Gourdgeous Muchin Quandry Vermal

 Brooch.
 The brooch was hidden among all the fine fabrics in the second wagon of the caravan.
 They were concerned for robbers and pirates along the road to the castle.
 They worked to keep the Queen’s treasures safe all along the way.
 I am always fascinated by the end result of using random strings and random tangles.
 When I start, I have no idea what the finished piece will turn out like.
+I think it’s one of the things that keeps each Zentangle different from the next.
+Each one is a transcendent adventure while also allowing for the Zen of simply drawing one line at a time.

 Land of two suns.
 Whenever I look at this tile, I see plants growing on an alien earth; a planet with two suns.
 Zentangle drawn on Strathmore Bristol Vellum using a black Micron pen.
 Tangles: Bales Betweed Eke Evoke Pepper Warble XYP